ngntrgduc/Dictionary-Look-Up/README.md

 If you found a bug or want to contribute, feel free to open a issue/pull requests.

 ## Coffee
-If you like this project and want to support me, you can [buy me a coffee :coffee:](https://ko-fi.com/ngntrgduc).
+If you like this project and you want to support me, you can [buy me a coffee :coffee:](https://ko-fi.com/ngntrgduc).
+Thank you very much 💖.